What Deer and Rabbits Eat First (and What They Leave Alone)

 What Plants Are Deer and Rabbit Resistant?
 (Quick List)

-If you’re looking for a quick answer, these are the plants that have consistently survived deer and rabbit pressure in my Rhode Island garden:
+If you’re looking for a quick answer, these are the plants I reach for first, because they’ve actually held up under real deer and rabbit pressure.

 • Daffodil (Narcissus)